 A flush draw, on the other hand, is far more probable.
 Assuming you draw two suited hole cards like a pair of spades or diamonds pre-flop, the probability of hitting a flush draw at the flop is around 10.9%.

-Should you get the flush draw at the flop, the probability of completing it goes up to 19.1% at the turn and 19.6% at the river.
+Should you get the flush draw on the flop, the probability of completing it goes up to 19.1% at the turn and 19.6% at the river.

 Another way to calculate your probability is to count the outs.
-Outs are cards that are likely to give you the advantage depending on the hand you’re trying to build.
-Should you have a flush draw then you know that there are nine outs (the remaining cards in the suit you’re building.)
+Outs are cards that are likely to give you the winning advantage, depending on the hand you’re trying to build.
+Should you have a flush draw, then you know that there are nine outs (the remaining cards in the suit you’re building)

 A rule of thumb to assess the probability of completing the flush on the turn is to multiply the outs by two i.e. 9 X 2 = 18%.
 That doubles on the river.